 What is the Invasive Species Compendium?

-An encyclopaedic resource that draws together scientific information on all aspects of invasive species.
+The ISC is an encyclopaedic resource that draws together scientific information on all aspects of invasive species.

-It comprises detailed datasheets that have been sourced from experts, edited by CABI's scientific staff, peer-reviewed, enhanced with data from specialist organisations, and with images, and maps, and linked to a bibliographic database.
+It comprises detailed datasheets that have been sourced from experts, edited by CABI's scientific staff, peer-reviewed, enhanced with data from specialist organisations, and with images and maps, and linked to a bibliographic database.

 Why have we produced the Invasive Species Compendium?